MrCapone/MyAdMobController-iOS/README.md

   - (void)MyAdView:(GADBannerView *)view didFailToReceiveAdWithError:(GADRequestError *)error;
 ```

 Also about banner reloading.
-Interstitial automatically will reload after user closed it.
+Interstitial automatically will reloaded after user closed it.
 Banner view will try reload only if it failed to load first time.
 If you want to reload it just call ```[[MyAdMobController sharedController] loadBannerView];```.
-For example id o it on ```- (void)onExit``` of my scene, where banner was shown, so next time on this scene will be shown new banner.
+For example I do it on ```- (void)onExit``` of my scene, where banner was shown, so next time on this scene will be shown new banner.